 This is a busy day for Katie Ledecky.
-If all goes to plan, she could be racing in two finals (200m and 1500m freestyle) in the same session.
+If all goes to plan, she will be racing in two finals (200m and 1500m freestyle) in the same session.
 Elsewhere, medal matches are held for the first-ever Olympic tournament in basketball 3x3 for both men and women.

 Simone Biles is the heavy favorite in the women’s all-around gymnastics final as she looks to defend her title.
 Caeleb Dressel has a shot at his first Olympic individual gold medal with the men’s 100m freestyle final, an event in which he is the two-time reigning world champion.

-Katie Ledecky attempts to defend her title in the women’s 800m freestyle final, and world record-holder Caeleb Dressel is the current favorite for the men’s 100m butterfly final.
+Katie Ledecky attempts to defend her title in the women’s 800m freestyle final, and world record-holder Caeleb Dressel is the favorite for the men’s 100m butterfly final.
 Mixed-gender relays make their Olympic debuts in both swimming and track & field.
 In tennis, the gold medal match is held for women’s singles and could potentially feature Japan’s own Naomi Osaka.